valeriog2023/Networks/OSPF_NOTES.md

 * auto-cost reference-bandwidth <X> -> change the reference of cost of an interface
 * interface cost can be set: ip ospf cost <X>
 * You should enable incremental ospf recalculation with the command: **ispf**
+* LSAs have a sequence number as part of loop prventing mechanism the sequence number is recorded when the LSA is first seen.
+  If the router receies the LSA again (same sequence number, it drops it)